 Overheight vehicles hit bridges in the UK about 2000 times annually, causing hundreds of thousands of people massive inconvenience, as delays to road and rail traffic cost millions of pounds in repairs, safety checks and working time lost.
 Working in partnership HW Martin ™ Ltd, VPS developed ‘electronic goalposts’ to check lorries diverted during road works on the A66 near Penrith did not take a route that would lead them to a low railway bridge.
 The system detected thousands of attempts by truck drivers focused on their sat navs, and prevented any bridge strikes during the works.

 Since then, the ITS team at VPS have developed a tranche of technologies that harness the latest intelligent gadgets to create a Smartzone Safety System for the roads.
-In July, Highways England started trialling another VPS development, multilingual road signs.
+In July, our key infrastructure provider started trialling another VPS development, multilingual road signs.
 Working again with HW Martin and also Rennicks (UK), they deployed mobile CCTV Towers carrying automatic number plate recognition cameras along the M6.
 By identifying foreign truck drivers in advance of roadworks, the system transmitted messages such as ‘Road Closed Ahead’ in their language, to electronic signs, in French, Polish, Romanian or six other languages, depending on the country of origin for a number plate.